Fish heads dumped near Alaska school attracts bear, police

 The incident occurred July 31 at Ravenwood Elementary School.

-A summer school host spotted a man and a boy on an all-terrain vehicle with coolers.
+A summer school host spotted a man and boy on an all-terrain vehicle with coolers.
 The host found the fish heads behind the school but they were gone a day later.

-The host said a bear seen in the past 24 hours likely cleaned up the fish pile.
+The host said a bear seen earlier likely cleaned up the fish.

 A school security camera captured the suspect’s image.